Bass- baritone Roberto Lorenzi graduated from the Istituto “Luigi

 Mater with the Orchestra Sinfonica in Milan; Petite Messe

-the Opera in Rome; Pacini’s Gli arabi nelle Gallie and
+at the Opera in Rome; Pacini’s Gli arabi nelle Gallie and

 the Rossini’s Cantata Il vero omaggio in Krakow and